WHUIR/GPUDMM/README.md

 # GPUDMM

-The implementation of the GPU-DMM topic model, as described in 2016 SIGIR paper:
+The implementation of the GPU-based Dirichlet Multinomial Mixture model (GPU-DMM), as described in 2016 SIGIR paper:

 **Topic Modeling for Short Texts with Auxiliary Word Embeddings.**
 Haoran Wang, Chenliang Li, Zhiqian Zhang, Aixin Sun, Zongyang Ma.

-GPUDMM is a simple, fast, and effective topic model for modeling short texts.
+GPUDMM is a simple, fast, and effective topic model for short texts.

 ## Description